Education in the Soviet Union: History

-Another aspect of the inflexibility was the high rate at which pupils were held back and required to repeat a year of school.
+Another aspect of the inflexibility was the high rate at which pupils were held back and required to repeat a year of schooling.
 In the early 1950s, typically 8–10% of pupils in elementary grades were held back a year.
 This was partly attributable to the pedagogical style of teachers, and partly to the fact that many of these children had disabilities that impeded their performance.
-In the latter 1950s, however, the Ministry of Education began to promote the creation of a wide variety of special schools (or "auxiliary schools") for children with physical or mental handicaps.
-Once those children were taken out of the mainstream (general) schools, and once teachers began to be held accountable for the repeat rates of their pupils, the rates fell sharply.
-By the mid-1960s the repeat rates in the general primary schools declined to about 2%, and by the late 1970s to less than 1%.
+In the latter 1950s, however, the Ministry of Education began to promote the formation of a wide variety of special schools (or "auxiliary schools") for children with physical or mental handicaps.
+Once those children were taken out of the mainstream (general) schools, and once teachers began to be held accountable for the repeat-rates of their pupils, the rates fell sharply.
+By the mid-1960s the repeat-rates in the general primary schools declined to about 2%, and by the late 1970s to less than 1%.

 The number of schoolchildren enrolled in special schools grew fivefold between 1960 and 1980.
 However, the availability of such special schools varied greatly from one republic to another.
 On a per capita basis, such special schools were most available in the Baltic republics, and least in the Central Asian ones.
 This difference probably had more to do with the availability of resources than with the relative need for the services by children in the two regions.

 In the 1970s and 1980s, approximately 99.7% of Soviet people were literate.